RUrlus/afinipy/README.md

 All 'private' functions, those starting with an underscore, are excluded from the init.
 Optionally, additional functions, classes or the contents of a directory can be excluded by specifying them in a file and passed to the `exclusion_path` parameter.
 See the exclusion path section below for details.
+All functions or all classes can be excluded by, respectively, specifying `--exclude 'functions'` or `--exclude 'classes'`

 ## Installation
 Install afinipy from Github with: